 Accurate time estimation is a skill essential for good project management.
 It is important to get time estimates right for two main reasons:

-- Time estimates drive the setting of deadlines for delivery and planning of projects, and hence will impact on other peoples assessment of your reliability and competence as a project manager.
+- Time estimates drive the setting of deadlines for delivery and planning of projects and hence will impact other people’s assessment of your reliability and competence as a project manager.

 - Time estimates often determine the pricing of contracts and hence the profitability of the contract/project in commercial terms.

 - Analogous Estimating.
 This is when you make an analogy to the same, or similar, task that has been performed before.
-This is the best source of information because actual work completed, even if it requies adjustments, is extremely reliable.
+This is the best source of information because actual work completed, even if it requires adjustments, is extremely reliable.
 For example, if your project is for building a driveway and you’ve done it before, you clearly have a head start.
-Oftenyou have to make some adjustments, but the starting point is tremendously valuable.
+Often you have to make some adjustments, but the starting point is tremendously valuable.

-- Three point estimating.
+- Three-point estimating.
 If you’re not sure but can readily put an upper and lower bound on the value, this method is for you.
-With a three point estimate you choose an optimistic (a) and pessimistic (b) estimate in addition to the normal, most likely (m) one.
-Then a distribution can be chosen to arrive at the final estimate.
+With a three-point estimate, you choose an optimistic (a) and pessimistic (b) estimate in addition to the normal, most likely (m) one.
+Then distribution can be chosen to arrive at the final estimate.

 - Normal distribution: te = (a + m + b) / 3.

 - Beta distribution: te = (a + 4m + b) / 6.

 You can do much estimating on your own, and even seek historic data to place your project in a larger context, but time estimating should not be done in isolation.
 Speaking to a person who has worked on similar projects will uncover nuance and details not found in dry data.

 Experts are great, but there might be people close by, untapped.
 We’re speaking about your colleagues.
 Teams are assembled for expertise and experience.
 Talk to us, listen to their ideas and concerns.